 How to Fill Out a Special Events Coverage Receipt

-Here’s the Evidence of Coverage for the lessee.
-Note: You’ll need Adobe Acrobat Reader to access the pdf forms.
-You can download Reader for free from the Adobe website.
+After the form is filled out and the fee paid, make sure you provide the purchaser with a copy of the Special Events program’s Evidence of Coverage.
+It’s also available for print out from a link on the bottom of the online Receipt form.
+Note: You’ll need Adobe Acrobat Reader to access the online pdf form.
+You can download Adobe Reader for free from the Adobe website.

 To replenish your supply of pre-printed forms, please contact Lianne Lewellen at (916) 263-6145 or at firstname.lastname@example.org.

 1. Determine the coverage rate from the Special Events Rate Card here or in your Red Book (Claims and Loss Reporting Guide), under General Liability, Tab 4.
 You may also call Lianne Lewellen at CFSA, (916) 263-6145, during regular business hours for immediate information about special rates, classifications, or if you have a question.